JohnSnowLabs/johnsnowlabs/docs/en/alab/healthcare.md

 }
 </style>

  <a href="/docs/en/licensed_install">Healthcare NLP</a> provides an easy to use module for interacting with Generative AI Lab with minimal code.
-In this section, you can find the instructions for performing specific operations using the annotation lab module of the <a href="/docs/en/licensed_install">Healthcare NLP</a> library.
+In this section, you can find the instructions for performing specific operations using the Generative AI Lab module of the <a href="/docs/en/licensed_install">Healthcare NLP</a> library.
 You can execute these instructions in a python notebook (Jupyter, Colab, Kaggle, etc.).

 Before running the instructions described in the following sub-sections, some initial environment setup needs to be performed in order to configure the Healthcare NLP library and start a Spark session.